ant0804/subsonic-svn/README.md

 License
 -------

-LibreSonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
+Libresonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
 The code in this repository(and associated binaries) are free of any "license key" or other restrictions.
 If you wish to thank the maintainer of this repository, please consider a donation to the [Electronic Frontier Foundation](https://supporters.eff.org/donate).

 The original Subsonic was released under the GPLv3 through version 5.3.
 Beginning with 6.0, the software is only available under a commercial license.
 There is a [Subsonic Premium](http://www.subsonic.org/pages/premium.jsp) package which offers extra functionality.
 Subsonic also offers RPM, Deb, Exe, and other pre-built packages that Libresonic does not.